AliAbbasi/Numerically-Stable-Cross-Entropy-Loss-Function-Tensorflow/README.md

 - p2 = exp(2000) / exp(1000) + exp(2000) + exp(2500)
 - p2 = exp(2500) / exp(1000) + exp(2000) + exp(2500)

-Since python (more specificly python version 2.7.11) returns 'inf' (infinity) for values more than 709 in exp() function.
+Since python (specifically python version 2.7.11) returns 'inf' (infinity) for values more than 709 in exp() function.
 So for example in case p2 we have:

 - divide numerator and denominator by exp value of numerator,
 - then we have 1 / exp(-1000) + 1 + exp(1500)
 - in this case the numerator is 1 and denominator is very large number due exp(1500)
 - the result will be very very small number like 1.E-50 (aproximatly), which can't display with any variable in python, so it will be saved as zero.
-- in case p2 if we divide numerator and denominator by 2500 so we will have: 1 / 1 + a + b, a and b are very small numbers, so the result will be aproximatly 0.99999...
+- in case p2 if we divide numerator and denominator by 2500 so we will have: 1 / 1 + a + b, a and b are very small numbers, so the result will be approximately 0.99999...
 - the result after softmax normalizing will be: predictions= [0, 0, 1]
 - consider the middle one as 1 in ground truth: labels= [0, 1, 0]
 - now we should calculate the cross-entropy loss